algosup/2022-2023-project-2-factory-display-Project-1-group/documents/Technical_Specifications.md

 <!-- Current solution description
 Pros and cons of the current solution -->
 The current solution description is:

 - Use a Smart TV to display the information.
 - Give an access to someone to change the information on the Smart TV.
 - The editing of the information must be easy to use.

+We are going to use a Smart TV to display the information.
+The Smart TV is a good solution because it's easy to use and it's easy to install.
+It's also a good solution because it's easy to maintain.
+We'll have an application to be able to display information on the Smart TV.
+We will also have a website for administrators to be able to change the information on the Smart TV.
+The editing of the information must be easy to use because the administrators are not technical people.

 ### 2.2.
 Suggested or Proposed Solution / Design